monzo/progression-framework/frameworks/techops.md

       - level: 1
         criteria:
           - "Improves documentation that is incorrect"
-          - "Brings new ideas to the table to improve technical aspects of Monzonaut’s day to day life"
+          - "Brings new ideas to the table to improve technical aspects of Bright’s day to day life"
       - level: 2
         criteria:
           - "Proactively raises issues they spot in retrospectives"